 Timber Cruise Basics

-One thing I’ve noticed over my two-plus decades in the land and timber business is that very few land buyers and landowners genuinely understand what they need or what they are paying for when it comes to getting a “timber cruise.”
+If you can measure it, you can manage it.
+To manage a forest effectively, you need to know what you have, and to know that, you need a timber inventory or "cruise."
+Very few land buyers and landowners genuinely understand what they need or are paying for when getting a “timber cruise.”
 Many either pay too much or pay for unreliable evaluations.

 You need a timber cruise when you are: